 Learn More: Hiking to Mount Vogel

 From Stara Fužina (600 m), you can hike up one hour to the Kosijev dom na Vogarju hut (1054 m), situated at Planina Vogar.
 It’s a steep 454-meter ascent through the forest.

 When you reach the Kosijev dom na Vogarju mountain hut, take a quick detour to the Bohinj lookout point marked by a bench.
 There are signs.
 This is one of our favorite vantage points of Lake Bohinj.
 From here you can continue to Planina Pri Jezeru (1:30 hrs).

-Budget-Friendly Places to Stay around Lake Bohinj
+Where to Eat & Drink around Lake Bohinj

 How to Get to Lake Bohinj without a car